 In addition, JUUL’s early marketing campaigns claimed their products were “safer than cigarettes,” an unfounded claim that the FDA insisted they stop making, since the FDA had not tested their products.

 Perhaps most importantly, JUUL did not always mention or emphasize that their products contain nicotine or that nicotine is a dangerous and exceedingly addictive drug.
-Many users have stated they were not even aware that JUUL e-cigarettes contained nicotine when they started vaping.
+Many users, especially teens and young adults, have stated they were not even aware that JUUL e-cigarettes contained nicotine when they started vaping.

 Nicotine is a highly addictive drug.
 It produces pleasurable physical and mood altering effects.
 It absorbs quickly into the blood and so is delivered to the brain within 10 seconds of inhalation.
 The effects also dissipate quickly, motivating the user to use more.
 This addictiveness and the fast dissipation make quitting use of nicotine extremely difficult.
 The body becomes addicted—and users become habituated to using more nicotine to replenish the physical and mind altering affects.
 So when they try to quit, the body craves nicotine strongly and at close and regular intervals, causing withdrawal symptoms that the body is used to the user addressing by having more nicotine.
 These symptoms include, in addition to simply craving more nicotine:

 JUUL reports their pods contain two strengths of nicotine: 3 percent and 5 percent.
 The 5 percent pods contain as much nicotine as an entire pack of traditional cigarettes.
 However, at least one research study at the University of California, San Francisco, has found that JUUL products deliver significantly more nicotine to the bloodstream per puff than other e-cigarettes and traditional cigarettes.

 As dangerous and unhealthy as nicotine is for all, it also poses particular risks for teens and younger people, because it: